sgovind1994/Boston-House-Prices/README.md

 General Info

-Tools Used
+Technologies Used

 Project Status

+Room for Improvment

 ## General Information

-My main objectives with this project were to:
+Tasks I completed:

-1) Explore the different variables that go into determining median house values,and see if I can use different machine learning models to predict these values
+1) Explored the different variables that go into determining median house values,and see if I can use different machine learning models to predict these values

+2) Built a Linear Regression Model, Decision Tree Classifier, and a Support Vector Machine

 ## Tools Used